 Because of my overemphasis on His wrath, I had always missed out on what it means to believe that “God is love.”
 God loves us because that’s who He is.
 He doesn’t love us because of what we do for Him or because of how well we do it or because of who we are.
 He loves us because HE!
 IS!
 LOVE!
 And He loves us because WE!
 ARE!
 HIS!

 It’s not about us - about our attempts to earn love or to pull it out of Him.
 It’s about Him - about accepting the fact that He loves us unconditionally already, because of who He is.
 He loves us to the max.
 And He couldn’t love us more than He already does, no matter how hard we try to earn that love.
 We need to stop trying to earn something that is already ours for the taking.

-But as long as Satan keeps us blind to who God really is and what’s already available to us, he can keep us busy trying to earn something that we could never earn.
+But as long as Satan keeps us blinded to who God really is and what’s already available to us, he can keep us busy trying to earn something that we could never earn.
 It’s something that we just have to accept.
 Our attempts to reach God - to earn His favor, love, forgiveness, or blessings - will not work.
 (That is “religion.”)
-In fact, they come from walls, fears, doubts, and misconceptions.
+In fact, they come from walls, fears, doubts, misconceptions, and unreasonable expectations.
 And as long as these things remain, we will keep Him an arm’s length away from the very core of our hearts.

 I wonder if the difficult circumstances of life and the inner struggles we go through are God’s way of asking us this one question . . .
 “What do you really think about Me and about yourself?”